mulesoft-consulting/ASMonAzure/README.md

 - To install **Istio** we will be using the **Istio CLI**.
 For completed instructions [Istio Docs](https://istio.io/docs/setup/install/istioctl/)

-- Use the following command to download **Istio CLI** into your directory of choice and supported by ASM (1.4.6 at this time).
+- Use the following command to download **Istio CLI** into your directory of choice and supported by Anypoint Service Mesh (1.4.x or 1.5.x at this time).

 ```bash
 curl -L https://istio.io/downloadIstio | ISTIO_VERSION=<x.x.x> sh -